 The New York Genome Center (NYGC), in partnership with the Simons Foundation and the National Human Genome Research Institute (NHGRI), has become a recognized leader in the genomic research of autism.

-In 2015, the NYGC was awarded $40 million, over four years, from the National Human Genome Research Institute, a division of the National Institutes of Health (NIH), to create a Center for Common Disease Genomics (CCDG) collaborative large-scale genome sequencing program focused on the study of autism.
-Over 19,000 autism whole genomes were sequenced and analyzed by year-end 2018, and studies are underway to identify the relation between autism-associated DNA sequence variants, RNA transcription, and splicing defects.
-The NYGC has also begun whole-genome sequencing on 439 families in the SPARK (Simons Foundation Powering Autism Research for Knowledge) initiative, with another 702 families in the pipeline and many more planned for 2019.
+In 2015, the NYGC was awarded $40 million, over four years, from the National Human Genome Research Institute, a division of the National Institutes of Health, to create a Center for Common Disease Genomics collaborative large-scale genome sequencing program focused on advancing understanding of common diseases, including autism.
+By year-end 2018, over 19,000 whole genomes of autism patients and their families were sequenced.
+The NYGC has also begun whole genome sequencing on 439 families in the SPARK (Simons Foundation Powering Autism Research for Knowledge) initiative.
+Another 702 families are in the pipeline and many more planned for 2019.

 Additionally, NYGC’s Senior Associate Core Member Mike Wigler, PhD, (Cold Spring Harbor Laboratory), Associate Member Evan Eichler, PhD, (University of Washington), and Core Faculty Member Neville Sanjana, PhD, are all engaged in research into autism genetics.

 Neville Sanjana, PhD, was awarded a 2018 Young Investigator Award from the Brain & Behavior Research Foundation to support his research into autism genetics.

-NYGC Associate Member Evan Eichler, PhD, is the lead author and NYGC Senior Director, Computational Biology Michael Zody, PhD, among the co-authors of Genomic Patterns of De Novo Mutation in Simplex Autism, published in Cell in October 2017.
+NYGC Associate Member Evan Eichler, PhD, is the lead author and Michael Zody, PhD, Scientific Director, Computational Biology, NYGC, is among the co-authors of Genomic Patterns of De Novo Mutation in Simplex Autism, published in Cell in October 2017.
 The paper reports on a large-scale whole genome sequencing study that compared the whole genomes of 516 autistic children with no family history of autism with the whole genomes of their parents and an unaffected sibling.
 Risk-raising mutations, which occurred in children but not their parents, were found in both protein-coding and regulatory or non-coding portions of the genome.
 The study’s findings could help researchers better understand the genetic signatures of autism, i.e., the suite of genetic abnormalities underlying the disorder.

 Neuropsychiatric Disease Working Group